Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Goulée - dark red, spicy fruit, well-balanced, nicely structured.
 88p.

-Montrose - oooh I'm in love.
-This wine is so pretty - like pretty woman, well-shaped and well-dressed without any sign of being vulgar.
-Black red, very sophisticated, silky and velvety.
+Montrose - oooh, I'm in love.
+This wine is so pretty - like a pretty woman, well-shaped and well-dressed without any sign of being vulgar.
+Black red, very sophisticated, silky, and velvety.
 A dream wine.
 This property is so, so hot.
 95p.

 La Dame de Montrose - may be the best second wine for the price.
-Extremely delicious and tasteful, pure elegance, finesse and surprisingly well-concentrated.
+Extremely delicious and tasteful, with pure elegance, finesse, and surprisingly well-concentrated.
 90p.

 POMEROL

-L'Evangile - dark red, very powerful and complex, fat and well-structured wine.
+L'Evangile - dark red, powerful and complex, fat and well-structured wine.
 Excellent.
 91+p.

-La Cabanne and Gazin - both are a lighter version of L'Evangile and offer tasty cherries and blackberries in a fine company of velvety tannins.
+La Cabanne and Gazin - both are a lighter version of L'Evangile and offer tasty cherries and blackberries in a pleasing company of velvety tannins.
 Seductive wines, 90-91p.

 Very good wines: Beauregard, La Pointe and Vieux Ch.
 Certan 87p.